 People with broken heart syndrome may have sudden chest pain or think they're having a heart attack.
 Broken heart syndrome affects just part of the heart, temporarily disrupting the heart's usual pumping function.
 The rest of the heart continues to work properly or may even squeeze (contract) more forcefully.

-The condition may also be called takotsubo cardiomyopathy, apical ballooning syndrome or stress cardiomyopathy by doctors.
-The symptoms of broken heart syndrome are treatable, and the condition usually reverses itself in days or weeks.
+The symptoms of broken heart syndrome are treatable.
+Broken heart syndrome usually reverses itself in days or weeks.

 - Chest pain